autumoswitzerland/autumo-beetroot/autumo-beetroot/README.md

 - HTTPS protocol and TLS for mail if configured
 - User roles & access control on controller level
 - User session are stored when servers are stopped
+- Entities can be served through the JSON REST API
 - Servlet API 4.0 Java EE 8 (prepared for 5.0 Jakarta EE 8)
 - Full CRUD-Generator **PLANT** for views, models and handlers
 - Tested on Apache Tomcat 9, Eclipse Jetty 10 and Oracle Weblogic 14